maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-19-1.png)

-The dots are the posterior medians, the thick inner lines the 50% intervals, and the thnner outer lines the 95% intervals.
+The dots are the posterior medians, the thick inner lines the 50% intervals, and the thinner outer lines the 95% intervals.
 The posteriors for the `x.noisy` data are in red and those for the `x.clean` data are in blue.
 So if the data are clean multivariate normal Gaussian or if they’re dirty but fit with robust Student’s t, everything is pretty much alright.
 But whoa, if you fit a correlation with a combination of `family = gaussian` and noisy outlier-laden data, man is that just a mess.

 Don’t make a mess of your data.
 Use robust Student’s *t*.

 Information criteria can help us, too
 -------------------------------------

 In a Bayesian workflow, one often compares competing models with information criteria.
 Within the Stan/brms world, the rising star among the information criteria has been the [LOO](https://github.com/stan-dev/loo).
-Though we’re not going to use the LOO to compare models in the typical way, here, we can use make use of it for one of its side effects.
+Though we’re not going to use the LOO to compare models in the typical way, here, we can use make use of one of its side effects.

 In brms, you can get a model’s LOO with the `loo()` function and, as with other operations in R, you can save that output as a named object.
 Here we’ll compute the LOO for each of our four models.